Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 In 2016, 82% of pupils achieved five or more A*-Cs (incl maths and English) at GCSE, with 64% A*/B and 35% of grades A* or A. At A level, 80% received A*-C and 28% A*/A.

 Fantastic facilities include an AstroTurf pitch that hosts Fulham Soccer Schools during the holidays.
 Dance companies teach ballet, jazz and modern dance classes all year round.
-Very good UCAS support, with most students going on to top universities.

 -